Chapter Five

 venture forth into that world of things to do, and I shall carry in my heart

-the wish for another meeting with Victoria before she leaves India .
+the wish for another meeting with Victoria India

 Meet Wilena on my way out of the guest